ellenc0297/being-reincarnated/routes/enjoy-life.md

 # Enjoy your life!

-You are now living your life peacefully
+You live your life peacefully and d

 [Choose Another Life!](../alarm.md)